Marist Ivy Street Invitational

 -Signpost!!!!!!!!!

 -I find historical precedent extremely important and love when it's argued in round.
-I also love framework debates; I think good framework can be used really effectively (same thing as above though, I have to buy it).
+I also love framework debates; I think good framework can be used really effectively.

 -I love unique arguments!!
 However, I do not have much experience with theory, and I don't think PF is necessarily the place for it.
 I'm willing to hear it, but I can't promise you'll be happy with how I evaluate it.